BitMaker-hub/NerdMiner_v2/README.md

 1. Online ESPtool works with chrome, chromium, brave
 1. ESPtool recommendations: use 115200bps
 1. Build errors > If during firmware download upload stops, it's recommended to enter the board in boot mode.
 Unplug cable, hold right bottom button and then plug cable.
 Try programming
+1. In extreme case you can "Erase all flash" on ESPtool to clean all current configuration before uploading firmware.
+There has been cases that experimented Wifi failures until this was made.

 ### NerdMiner configuration
 After programming, you will only need to setup your Wifi and BTC address.